This Is Us

-This Is Us is an American family drama television series that aired on NBC from September 20, 2016, to May 24, 2022.
-The series follows the lives and families of two parents, and their three children, in several different time frames.
+This Is Us is an American drama television series created by Dan Fogelman that aired on NBC from September 20, 2016, to May 24, 2022.
+The series follows the lives and families of two parents and their three children in several different timeframes.
 It stars an ensemble cast featuring Milo Ventimiglia, Mandy Moore, Sterling K. Brown, Chrissy Metz, Justin Hartley, Susan Kelechi Watson, Chris Sullivan, Ron Cephas Jones, Jon Huertas, Alexandra Breckenridge, Niles Fitch, Logan Shroyer, Hannah Zeile, Mackenzie Hancsicsak, Parker Bates, Eris Baker, Faithe Herman, Lonnie Chavis, Melanie Liburd, Lyric Ross, Asante Blackk, Griffin Dunne, Caitlin Thompson and Chris Geere.
 This Is Us was filmed in Los Angeles.

 In September 2016, NBC picked up the series for a full season of 18 episodes.
-In January 2017, NBC renewed the series for two additional seasons of 18 episodes each, and then in May 2019, renewed if for a further three seasons.
+In January 2017, NBC renewed the series for two additional seasons of 18 episodes each, and then in May 2019, it was renewed for three more seasons.
 In May 2021, it was announced that the sixth would be its final season, which premiered on January 4, 2022.